-I used to not understand the point of obsessing over seasonal produce.
+In the past, I never understood the point of obsessing over seasonal produce.
 Let’s be honest: given the global reach of most grocery stores, you can find almost any common fruit or vegetable at any time of the year these days.
 Squash, tomatoes, berries, citrus, and asparagus… the list goes on.
-And if what you’re searching for isn’t in the produce section, chances are you can find a high-quality frozen option.
+And, if what you’re searching for isn’t in the produce section, chances are you can find a high-quality frozen option.

 Benefits of Eating In-Season Produce